DevExpress/devextreme-react/README.md

 ```

 ## <a name="markup-customization"></a>Markup Customization
 You can customize widget elements' appearance via the corresponding template properties.
-A template could be specified as a rendering function or as a React component.
+In the [DevExtreme API](http://js.devexpress.com/Documentation/ApiReference/), the corresponding options have the `Template` suffix (e.g. dxList's [itemTemplate](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#itemTemplate) option).

+To specify a DevExtreme React Component template, use the `Render` or `Component` suffix instead.
+If a widget has an option called `template` (e.g. Button's [template](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#template) option) the corresponding React Component properties are called `render` and `component`.

-Use an option with the `Render` suffix to specify a rendering function:
+Use a property with the `Render` suffix to specify a rendering function:
 ```jsx
 import React from 'react';
 import ReactDOM from 'react-dom';